What Are Modes?

 Originally published July 8, 2014, lightly edited for clarity.

 A mode is what you get when you start a parent scale on a different note — each mode has its own distinctive sound and its own use over specific chord types.
 What are modes?
 A good and important question.
 1st, I view scales as an organizational process for your notes.
 From a chord scale point of view, the notes you are going to choose to play over a chord are going to come from the scale that is associated with that chord.
 This suggests that knowing where all of the notes of a scale are on your bass fingerboard is a good idea, right?
 The visual organization of scale notes on your bass neck is important and helpful, but it is also important to understand what a scale is and why it is what it is in the same way you understand the meaning of a word as you say it.
+I get into both of those in the number system approach to scales: where the notes live and what defines a scale by its distances from 1.
 The following video explains what modes are and where they come from.
 Music theory is one of the fundamentals I teach.
 For guided study of modes and modal theory, online bass lessons via Zoom are available.

 1. Triads And Bass Lines